-The glass is one of the most at-risk parts of the car, which is exactly why some car insurance providers will often offer no deductible windshield glass replacement as an optional extra.
+Glass is one of the most at-risk parts of the car, which is exactly why some car insurance providers offer no deductible windshield glass replacement as an optional extra.
 Find out when it’s worth it to add glass coverage to your car insurance policy.

 Does car insurance cover broken glass?

 It depends.
 Different insurers may have their own conditions, but generally, you can expect car insurance to cover damage to windows and windshields, as it does other parts of the car.
 However, be aware that your deductible may rise after multiple claims, making it increasingly more expensive to cover repairs through your policy.